 While the relationship between emissions prices and incremental cost does change slightly as we look further into the future, the relationship between emissions prices and incremental cost is fairly stable, as a \$1 increase in emissions prices tends to raise the price of electricity in Florida by approximately 50¢ per MWh, or about \$6 per year for a family that uses 1000 kWh per month.
+This price increase is due not only to the increase in emissions price, but the cost consequences of utilizing more expensive generation, if not for the emissions tax.
 This effect drops to about 40¢ per MWh as emissions prices increase to \$100 per ton.
 The magnitude of the effect of $CO_2$ prices on incremental cost reflects the relative carbon intensity of the generating units utilized to produce electricity, so a decrease in the effects of an emissions price as the emissions per MWh of electricity decreases is expected.